npmcdn-to-unpkg-bot/ProjectToscana/README.md

 ###ToDo
 - forward and backward Button in Imageview
-- sorting of images by criteria
+- ˜˜sorting of images by criteria˜˜
-- paging/Infinite scrolling
+- ˜˜paging/Infinite scrolling˜˜
 - config-file